 Consider your favorite professional sports team.
 Will they accomplish a championship without clear and concise goals?
 Not likely.
 In fact, it’s most certainly not going to happen.
 Whether it’s business, sports, politics, or any other worthwhile endeavor, goals are a must for success.

 Setting Goals is the Road to Success.

 One goal to include is building a good attitude.
 As you grow and change your self-image, be flexible enough to change your focus and reach new, expanded capabilities.
 Also, remember that the goals you set can be changed or revised at any time; they can even be removed from your list.

 Every time you reach a goal, whether it’s big or small, it’s another step up in growing your self-image, both personally and professionally.
 You should celebrate even the smallest of accomplishments.
 If it is a team goal that is accomplished, then the team should be included in the celebration.

 Breaking it Down the SMART Goal way

 Let’s say we start with a four-year goal.
-Break it in half and you know where to be in two years.
-Break it in half again and now there is a one-year goal.
-Do this one more time and now you have a six-month goal.
-Continue this process until you’re down to what to do in the next month.
-What you end up with is a is a SMART Goal.
-Download our free SMART Goals Worksheet goal setting template.
+Break it in half, and you will know where to be in two years.
+Break it in half again, and now there is a one-year goal.
+Do this one more time, and now you have a six-month goal.
+Continue this process until you know what to do in the next month.
+What you end up with is a SMART Goal.
+Download our free SMART Goals Worksheet.

-Once you’ve written down your goals and broken them down into bit sized SMART objectives, you’ve actually mapped out an action plan.
+Once you’ve written down your goals and broken them down into bite-sized SMART objectives, you’ve actually mapped out an action plan.
 Now you know what has to be accomplished in the next 30 days to begin accomplishing the goals.